Morenit5/Martinez/frontend/README.md

 - **Error Prevention**: Detects common issues early on, such as missing type declarations or direct DOM manipulations.
 - **Security Focused**: The configuration includes security-related rules to avoid risky code patterns.

-### Why Choose This Boilerplate?

-This Angular 19 boilerplate goes beyond just being a starting template—it's a **fully equipped foundation** for any **enterprise-level project**.
-From **fully configured authentication** and **lazy loading** to **role-based permissions** and **real-time communication**, it covers the most common requirements out-of-the-box.

-By enforcing **best coding practices** and strict **ESLint rules**, the boilerplate guarantees that every contributor to your project adheres to **high development standards**.
-Plus, the **modular, scalable architecture** and **cutting-edge Angular features** ensure that this project grows with you.

-Whether you’re developing a SaaS platform, building a dynamic web app, or designing an enterprise-level solution, this boilerplate gives you the tools you need—fast.

-### Continuous Updates

-This project will be regularly updated with the latest **Angular** releases, ensuring compatibility with the latest features and security updates.
-Stay tuned for new enhancements and features as they are added based on evolving development needs.

 ### Demo: